Parkline

 • Certification of an environmental impact report (EIR)

-• Zoning ordinance amendment
+• Zoning ordinance and zoning map amendments

 • Rezoning